Teaching Fellow in HRM

 - Mazzetti AS.
 Growing Up with the Troubles: Reading and Negotiating Space.
 In: Svasek, M; Komarova, M, ed.
 The Politics and Poetics of Place-making in Northern Ireland: Ethnographies of Movement, Sociality and Space.
 Berg Publishing, 2017.
 In Press.

 - Mazzetti AS.
 The Emotional Nature of Qualitative Research.
 In: Ciesielska, M; Jemielniak, D, ed.
 Qualitative Methodologies in Business and Management: New Approaches to Research Dilemmas.
-Palgrave Macmillan, 2017.
+Basingstoke: Palgrave Macmillan, 2017.
 In Press.

 - Mazzetti AS.
 The invisible sun: an ethnographic exploration of coping resilience and resource depletion.
 In: Multi-disciplinary Standpoints on Conflict Transformation.
 2017, George Mitchell Institute, Queen's University Belfast.